 Importance of Confucius And Confucianism Today

 Confucius is important because his teachings continue to impact a quarter of the world’s population.
-Confucious teachings continue to be central in the moral code of how societies live together and interact with one another politically, morally, and socially.
+Confucious teachings remain central in the moral code of how societies live together and interact with one another politically, morally, and socially.

-To really understand Asia, you need to understand a bit about Confucius and his teachings.
-Most of the cultural aspects you see in Asia can be seen as part of Confucianism as bowing, ancestor worship, family, social, and political relationships.
+To understand Asia, you need to understand a bit about Confucius and his teachings.
+Most of the cultural aspects in Asia can be seen as part of Confucianism as bowing, ancestor worship, family, and social and political relationships.

-In many parts of Asia, parents must be given complete and total respect and have ultimate authority.
+In many parts of Asia, parents must be given total respect and ultimate authority.
 That is why you may still see some Asians who will marry who their parents tell them to marry.

-The Koreans have a traditional Korean wedding ceremony called Paebaek; the bride and groom will take a lowly bow in front of their parents to receive a blessing for the marriage.
-The parents would then toss walnuts and dates at the skirt of the bride to encourage fertility.
+The Koreans have a traditional Korean wedding ceremony called Paebaek; the bride and groom will take a low bow in front of their parents to receive a blessing for the marriage.
+The parents would then toss walnuts and dates at the bride’s skirt to encourage fertility.

-In fact, Confucius spoke about obedience to the emperor, social hierarchy, and having complete loyalty.
-Confucianism believes what is good for the individual is not always good for society, so people need to look at what is good for society as a whole, not the just individual.
+Confucius spoke about obedience to the emperor, social hierarchy, and having complete loyalty.
+Confucianism believes what is good for the individual is not always good for society, so people need to look at what is good for society, not just the individual.

-Confucius is important because he was a man that lived thousands of years ago but yet he continues to have this dramatic effect upon the lives of nearly a quarter of humanity.
-Confucian teachings continue to shape and touch the human and social relationships of everyday people.
+Confucius is important because he was a man that lived thousands of years ago, yet he continues to have this dramatic effect on the lives of nearly a quarter of humanity.
+Confucian teachings continue to shape and touch everyday people’s human and social relationships.
 Confucius thought affects how people view their rulers, government, political power, and social norms.

-Because Confucianism and Confucius thought affects so many aspects of society in China and Asia, it can not be discounted.
+Because Confucianism and Confucius’s thoughts affect so many aspects of society in China and Asia, it can not be discounted.
 Understanding a bit about Confucianism is the first step to understanding Asia.

 What is Marxism?

-Marxism is the political, social, and economic theory that is named after Karl Marx.
+Marxism is the political, social, and economic theory named after Karl Marx.
 A major contributor to Marxism was Friedrich Engels.
-Marx and Engel’s economic theory examines the effect that capitalism has on labor, productivity, society, and overall economic development.
-They believe the relationship between the capitalist or business owners and the workers or laborers is exploitative and the workers are always at a disadvantage.
+Marx and Engel’s economic theory examines capitalism’s effect on labor, productivity, society, and overall economic development.
+They believe the relationship between the capitalist or business owners and the workers or laborers is exploitative, and the workers are always at a disadvantage.